deemeng/punch_linker2/README.md

-<h1 align="center">PUNCH_Linker</h1>
+<h1 align="center">LINKER-Pred2</h1>
 <p align="center"><i>A Disordered Flexible Linker (DFL) ppredictor trained on DLD domain Linker dataset and <a href="https://disprot.org/">Disprot</a> Database.</i></p>

 ## 📝 Description
-PUNCH_Linker project belongs to a serious of PUNCH projects which focus on the Structure and Function prediction of Intrisically Diordered Protein/Region (IDP/IDR).
+LINKER-Pred2 project belongs to a series of LINKER-Pred-Suite projects which focus on the Structure and Function prediction of Disordered Flexible Linkers (DFLs).
-Currently we have <a href="https://disprot.org/">PUNCH2</a> for IDR structure prediction and <a href="https://disprot.org/">PUNCH_Linker</a> for DFL prediction.
+Currently we have <a href="https://github.com/deemeng/punch_linker_light">LINKER-Pred2</a> for fast DFL prediction and <a href="https://github.com/deemeng/punch_linker2">LINKER-Pred2</a> for more accurate DFL prediction.
-PUNCH_Linker is trained on more than 2000 DFL linker dataset from <a href="https://disprot.org/">DLD</a> dataset and <a href="https://disprot.org/">Disprot</a>, its performance is better than TOP predictors on the CAID2 Linker dataset.
+LINKER-Pred2 is trained on more than 2000 DFL linker dataset from our <a href="https://pcrgwd.ucd.ie/linker">DLD</a> dataset and <a href="https://disprot.org/">Disprot</a>, its performance is better than TOP predictors on the CAID2 Linker dataset.

 ## 🐣 Getting Started
-Currently, we provide two ways to use this perdictor: Docker or Download source code from this Github.
+Currently, we provide two ways to use this predictor: Docker or download the source code from GitHub.
 ### Pre-requirements
 This predictor requires sequences embedded with [ProtTrans](https://github.com/agemagician/ProtTrans) and [MSA Transformer](https://github.com/facebookresearch/esm).
 Note,
-* File format should be `[SEQUENCE_NAME/ID].npy`, replace *SEQUENCE_NAME/ID* with the actural sequence ID, it should be the same as the name from `.fasta` file.
+* File format should be `[SEQUENCE_NAME/ID].npy`, replace *SEQUENCE_NAME/ID* with the actual sequence ID, it should be the same as the name from the `.fasta` file.
 * Matrix shape: \
   **Onehot**: `(1, SEQUENCE_LENGTH, 21)` \
   **ProtTrans**: `(1, SEQUENCE_LENGTH, 1024)` \